Yingzhen-ietf/BGP-QUIC/BoQ.md

 have a priority of 3, and BGP FlowSpec (1/133 and 1/134) may have a priority of 4.

+## Security Considerations
+This document replaces the transport protocol layer of BGP from TCP to QUIC.
+It does not modify the basic protocol specifications of BGP, and therefore does not introduce new security risks to the basic BGP protocol.
+The non-TCP-related considerations of [RFC4271], [RFC4272], and [RFC7454] apply to the specification in this document.

+BoQ enhances transport-layer security for BGP sessions, refer to [RFC7454] :

+   (1) Supports QUIC server identity authentication.

+   (2) (Optional) Supports QUIC client identity authentication.

+   (3) Confidentiality protection of BGP messages is supported.
+All BGP messages are encrypted for transmission.

+   (4) Supports integrity protection for BGP messages.

+   The use of a specific UDP port number and an ALPN token protects a BGP Speaker from attempts to establish an unexpected BGP session.
+Additionally, all packets directed to UDP port 179 on the local device and sourced from an address not known or permitted to become a BGP neighbor SHOULD be discarded.

+   With BGP multi channel support using QUIC streams, it separates the control plane traffic over multiple channels, the effect of a session-based vulnerability is reduced; only a single channel is affected and not the whole connection.
+The result is increased resiliency.

+   On the other hand, a high number of BGP channels may result in higher resource utilization and the risk of depletion.
+Also, more channels may imply additional configuration and operational complexity.

 ## IANA Considerations